savoirfairelinux/test-report-pdf/README.md

 ```
 This csv file will be sorted alphabetically before being integrated in the document.

-Please be aware that, for now, all csv files in the source directory are interpreted as compliance matrix.
+Please be aware that, for now, only one compliance matrix can be added with the `-c` option.

 ![compliance matrix screenshot](./doc/compliance_matrix_screenshot.png)